-EXERCISE 11, CHILD PROSTITUTION
+EXERCISE 12, CHILD PROSTITUTION

-Overview.
-Girls enter prostitution for many reasons, seldom because of choice.
-For example, since the income that children make and the support available from their parents is often not enough to cover family needs in some places, many girls are forced to engage in prostitution while boys may become pick pockets and thieves Poor children are forced out of what remains of the family structure.
-Girl children may spend most of their time in dangerous circumstances --in bars and on the streets.
+Overview: Girls enter prostitution for many reasons, seldom because of choice.
+For example, since the income that children make and the support available from their parents is often not enough to cover family needs in Ethiopia, many girls are forced to engage in prostitution while boys may become pick pockets and thieves Poor children are forced out of what remains of the family structure.
+Girl children may spend most of their time in dangerous circumstances - in bars and on the streets.
 Boys in large number are engaged in outright begging (See Exercise 10).
-Social studies of child prostitutes conclude: The child prostitutes often claim that their critical need is shelter.
-They pay for boarding where many girls are put in one room.
+After interviewing Addis Ababa prostitutes, researchers from Cork University (Ireland)concluded: The child prosititutes claim that their critical need is shelter.
+They pay for boarding 'medeb' where many girls are put in one room.
 The owners of the house give them a hard time.
 If they do not have money, they sleep on the open street, at bus stops or in front of shops.
 If they are sick they are out on the street anyhow.
 It is not only shelter that is needed, jobs must be available and income generating activities must be provided.

-- gain an understanding of why children are forced into prostitution, that it is almost never a practice of choice - come to understand the many persons who play a role in procuring young girls and the blame they deserve as well as criminal penalties they deserve - learn the relevant provisions of the Rights of the Child Convention, and feel empowered to insist on their implementation - come to a clear appreciation of the fact that the girl-child involved is neither to blame nor is criminally liable.
+- gain an understanding of why children are forced into prostitution, that it is almost never a practice of choice - come to understand the many persons who play a role in procuring young girls and the blame they deserve as well as criminal penalties they deserve - learn the relevant provisions of the Rights of the Child Convention, The Constitution and Penal Code and feel empowered to insist on their implementation - come to a clear appreciation of the fact that the girl-child involved is neither to blame nor is criminally liable.

-Procedures: The facilitator should use flexibility in responding to the creativity of participants, allowing sufficient time for discussion in each step of the exercise, but the exercise should be so controlled that the last step (on fixing criminal responsibility) is not omitted.
-The facilitator should be careful to advice participants not to refer to people by name when speaking of criminal responsibility.
+Procedures: The facilitator should use flexibility in responding to the creativity of particpants, allowing sufficient time for discussion in each step of the exercise, but the exercise should be so controlled that the last step (on fixing criminal responsibility) is not omited.

-Materials: Convention on the Rights of the Child.
+Materials: Convention on the Rights of the Child, EFDR Constitution; Ethiopian Penal Code.

 Sequence: Step 1.
 What are some of the causes of child prostitution?
 Ask the participants about their knowledge of how children become engaged in prostitution, emphasizing the step-by-step process of abuse, coercion, trickery, and failed attempts to earn a living in other ways.
 In view of the process that respondents identify, ask if all agree that children seldom seek out prostitution as a preferred survival strategy.
-Acknowledge that boys also engage in prostitution, and open opportunities for discussion of both girls and boys.